Equity Policy and Procedures

 The responding individual must be notified of the allegation and offered the opportunity to respond before the imposition of any disciplinary sanctions or other corrective actions that are not supportive measures, against the responding individual.

-In making this determination, the Equity Officers will consider (1) ongoing safety of campus; (2) the seriousness of the incident; (3) the nature of the responding individual’s response; (4) the responding individual’s conduct record; and (5) the impact on the conduct may have on the campus community.
+In making this determination, the Equity Officers will consider (1) the ongoing safety of people on campus; (2) the seriousness of the incident; (3) the nature of the responding individual’s response; (4) the responding individual’s conduct record; and (5) the impact the conduct may have on the campus community.
 The Equity Officers will consult with Student Development (for students) and/or Human Resources (for employees) to gather information on the responding individual’s conduct record and ensure the sanctions imposed are consistent with other policies and actions of the College.

 H. Specific Procedures for Tenured Faculty Members

-For cases involving Tenured Faculty Members as responding parties, the Provost or his/her designee will render the decision whether the Policy has been violated and what sanctions, if any to impose.
-If the Provost or his/her designee imposes the sanction of termination of the employment, the Provost or his/her designee will follow the procedures for termination for cause set forth in the Faculty Handbook following the expiration of the relevant period for appeals.
+For cases involving Tenured Faculty Members as responding parties, the Provost or his/her Designee(s) will render the decision whether the Policy has been violated and what sanctions, if any to impose.
+If the Provost or his/her Designee(s) imposes the sanction of termination of the employment, the Provost or his/her Designee(s) will follow the procedures for termination for cause set forth in the Faculty Handbook following the expiration of the relevant period for appeals.
 Termination of tenure proceedings will be conducted in accordance with the procedures set forth in the Faculty Handbook, provided, however, that if a decision is made under the Faculty Handbook not to discharge such tenured faculty member, the matter will be referred to the Provost for determination of an alternative sanction.

 I. Appeal